Pycom Project PageLast on March 05 2021

 The next task was to interface the analogue inputs on the WiPy board to the batteries that I wanted to monitor.
 I bought a Pycom Expansion board 3.0, which gave me two rows of header pins to allow the wires to be safely attached to the two analogue input channels.
 But, there must be a voltage divider sat in between the battery being monitored, and the analogue input, as the analogue input is limited to a maximum of 3.3V.
 I needed a 5:1 divider, to drop the battery voltage from a maximum of say 15V, down to 3V, and fortunately there are many companies selling ready-made voltage dividers on ebay, so I bought a pair and waited a few days for them to arrive.

 With the dividers in place, I wrote the code to read the two analogue channels, and did some rough maths to convert the 11bit values in to voltages.
-I've got it approximately right, but as I'm only using one signficant digit, I'm not too worried about the accuracy.
+I've got it approximately right, but as I'm only using one signficant digit, I need to ensure that the voltages reported, are accurate.

 So now the WiPy is sending the battery voltages, to the PHP page, which is then inserting them in to the mySQL table, and the results page is then displaying the values stored in the database.